vercel/ai/README.md

 ### `useChat(options: UseChatOptions): ChatHelpers`

-An SWR-powered React hook for streaming text completion or chat messages and handling chat and prompt input state.
+An SWR-powered React hook for streaming chat messages and handling chat and prompt input state.

 The `useChat` hook is designed to provide an intuitive interface for building ChatGPT-like UI's in React with streaming text responses.
 It leverages the [SWR](https://swr.vercel.app) library for efficient data fetching and state synchronization.